-Hamilton on pace as Sainz tops British GP practice
+Hamilton happy with Mercedes 'improvement' in British GP practice

 Last updated on .From the section Formula 1

-Lewis Hamilton set the second-fastest time in practice at the British Grand Prix to encourage his struggling Mercedes team at his home race.
+Lewis Hamilton said he had a "good day" after setting second fastest time in Friday practice at the British Grand Prix.

-He was 0.176 seconds slower than pace-setter Carlos Sainz's Ferrari, and ahead of McLaren's Lando Norris and Red Bull's Max Verstappen.
+He was 0.176 seconds slower than pace-setter Carlos Sainz's Ferrari, ahead of McLaren's Lando Norris and Red Bull's Max Verstappen.

-Mercedes introduced several aerodynamic upgrades at Silverstone that they hope will close the gap to the front.
+Mercedes have introduced a number of aerodynamic upgrades that they hope will reduce their deficit to the pace.

 - British GP coverage on the BBC